muskan70/HLDSolutions/GoogleDrive.md

 9. Client 2 downloads all the new blocks to reconstruct the file.

 ### Some Important System Components
 1. **Block servers**: Block servers upload blocks to cloud storage.
 Block storage, referred to as block-level storage, is a technology to store data files on cloud-based environments.
 A file can be split into several blocks, each with a unique hash value, stored in our metadata database.
 Each block is treated as an independent object and stored in our storage system(S3).
 To reconstruct a file, blocks are joined in a particular order.
+Instead of uploading the whole file to the storage system, only modified blocks are transferred.
+- Delta sync: When a file is modified, only modified blocks are synced instead of the whole file using a sync algorithm.
+- Compression: Applying compression on blocks can significantly reduce the data size. gzip and bzip2 are used to compress text files.

 2. **Cloud storage**: A file is split into smaller blocks and stored in cloud storage.

 3. **Cold storage**: Cold storage is a computer system designed for storing inactive data, meaning files are not accessed for a long time.
+Cold storage like Amazon S3 glacier is much cheaper than S3.

 4. **Notification service**: It is a publisher/subscriber system that allows data to be transferred from notification service to clients as certain events happen.
 In our specific case, notification service notifies relevant clients when a file is added/edited/removed elsewhere so they can pull the latest changes.
+Here long polling can be used.

 5. **Offline backup queue**: If a client is offline and cannot pull the latest file changes, the offline backup queue stores the info so changes will be synced when the client is online.

+### Storage Space Optimizations
+- De-duplicate data blocks: Eliminating redundant blocks with same hash value at the account level is an easy way to save space.
+- Adopt an intelligent data backup strategy: Two optimization strategies can be applied:
+-  Set a limit: We can set a limit for the number of versions to store.
+If the limit is reached, the oldest version will be replaced with the new version.
+-  Keep valuable versions only: Some files might be edited frequently.
+We give more weight to recent versions.
+- Moving infrequently used data to cold storage: Cold data is the data that has not been active for months or years.